 Many people with knee problems use the bike for rehabilitation or general fitness and get good results from it – so it shouldn’t cause problems for people without joint issues.

 The bike isn’t designed for standing on the pedals and do spinning style workouts.
 For one thing you are standing to close to the handlebars to do this without being all cramped up so won’t get a proper workout and it is not recommended by the supplier.

 It also has a small light flywheel so you don’t get the inertia to pull the pedals through for standing and sprinting properly.
 At the higher resistance settings the pedaling motion becomes choppier with it speeding up during the push phase of the stroke and then slowing down as you move round the top/bottom of the stroke.

-If spinning style workouts a what you want to do and at an affordable price then our best spin bikes under $200 is worth checking out for a bike that can provide these type of workouts effectively.
+If spinning style workouts a what you want to do it is worth checking out for an indoor cycling bike that can provide these type of workouts effectively.

 It is possible to cycle backwards and the console continues to record your effort but it is not advised to do this because it causes the crank and pedals to come loose.

 Seat.
 It is a big seat with some padding.
 It is flat and not contoured to help with comfort.

 Many people find it tough on their sit bones or they find that their thighs rub on the side of the seat.
 This lack of comfort is especially so for people (mainly those who are below 5 ft 3 ins) with shorter legs finding they are having to sit on the front of the seat to reach the pedals.

 It is important to note this is not everyone but there is a lot that do find the seat an issue.
 In some cases the problem foes away as they get used to the bike